This post may contain affiliate links.

-Honesty helps avoid survey disqualifications.
+Honesty helps avoid survey disqualifications

 Look out for fact checking questions

 These questions are often found just after the survey demographic questions.
 They are often very simple questions.
 One example of this sort of question would be to asking what automotive vehicles you have in your home.
 Towards the end of the survey, after you’ve completed the main part, you will then be asked how often you drive or use a specific automotive vehicle.
 Obviously if you have stated that you don’t own a bicycle and then 50 questions later you’ve stated you cycle daily to work this could indicate that you’ve lied.
 Don’t get caught out!

 To summarise it is usually best to be honest.
 The main exception to this is when you are asked how often you complete surveys.
-Despite the nature of survey companies, and the frequent invitations they send out, they usually instantly disqualify you from a survey if you state that you complete them frequently.
+Despite the nature of survey companies, and the frequent invitations they send out, they may disqualify you from a survey if you state that you complete them frequently.
 This is the best time to bend the truth, if you want to try and avoid survey disqualifications.